DataDog/integrations-core/mysql/README.md

 And many more.
 You can also invent your own metrics using custom SQL queries.

-The Agent sends one MySQL-related service check: whether or not the Agent is successfully collecting metrics from MySQL.

-The Agent does not send anything MySQL-related to your events stream.

 # Installation

 The MySQL integration - also known as the MySQL check - is included in the Datadog Agent package, so simply [install the Agent](https://app.datadoghq.com/account/settings#agent) on your MySQL servers.
 If you need the newest version of the MySQL check, install the `dd-check-mysql` package; this package's check will override the one packaged with the Agent.
 See the [integrations-core](https://github.com/DataDog/integrations-core#installing-the-integrations) repository for more details.